 The RSL NSW Constitution enables RSL NSW sub-Branches to incorporate.
-The Board has considered incorporation options and work is currently under way to finalise the legal process for sub-Branches to incorporate as companies limited by guarantee (CLGs) pursuant to the Corporations Law.
+The Board has considered incorporation options and has finalised the legal process for sub-Branches to incorporate as companies limited by guarantee (CLGs) pursuant to the Corporations Law.

 The question of whether or not to incorporate must be considered very carefully by sub-Branches.
 While ANZAC House can provide recommendations on the advantages and disadvantages of incorporation, the decision to incorporate must be a sub-Branch decision.

 Critically, sub-Branches must recognise that notwithstanding their decision to incorporate, their primary duty is to the RSL NSW Constitution and to support the charitable purpose of the RSL.